haicheviet/personal-space/site/content/posts/cluster-vm-with-firecracker/index.en.md

 >>>
 ```

 I liked the configuration file approach so far and it is easier to be able to see everything all in one place.
-Now the member can provide the config file and public key and I can create a fresh VM in instant
+Now the member simply provide the config file and public key to create a fresh VM in instant

 ## Cloud supports nested virtualization